-The Company hereby grants to the participant listed below ("Participant") the Restricted Stock Units described in this Grant Notice (the "RSUs"), subject to the terms and conditions of the Plan and the Restricted Stock Unit Agreement attached hereto as Exhibit A (the "Agreement"), both of which are incorporated into this Grant Notice by reference.
+The Company hereby grants, dated as of September 27, 2024 (as amended from time to time, the participant listed below ("Participant") the Restricted Stock Units described in this Grant Notice (the "RSUs"), subject to the terms and conditions of the Plan and the Restricted Stock Unit Agreement attached hereto as Exhibit A (the "Agreement"), both as of which are incorporated into this Grant Notice by reference, the date of my execution.
+This page represents my reaffirmation of the commitments set forth in the Agreement and the General Release attached thereto as Appendix A (the "General Release") as of the date hereof, and I hereby agree that the general release of claims pursuant to General Release will be extended to cover any act, omission or occurrence occurring up to and including the date hereof.